dereklarmstrong/dereklarmstrong/README.md

 </div>

 I'm your go-to guy for turning tech ideas into reality.
 Tech's my playground – from architectural designs, crafting code or deploying at scale in the cloud.
 I love unraveling tech puzzles and believe in multiple paths to a solution.
 It's not just about building or fixing things.
-It's about finding the practical performance of simplicity that scales with the least amount of maintenance.
+It's about finding the optimal performance through practical simplicity that scales with the least amount of maintenance and cost.
 The elegant solution.
 That way you can focus on building more awesome stuff!

 ### 🍓 **What's My Jam:**